Terence Newman: 2012

 On March 13, 2012, the Dallas Cowboys released Newman in a salary cap related decision that freed up $4 to $6 million in cap space.

 Cincinnati Bengals

 On April 11, 2012, the Cincinnati Bengals signed Newman to a one-year, $825,000 contract with $150,000 guaranteed.
-The signing reunited him with former Cowboys defensive coordinator Mike Zimmer, who he played under from -.
+The signing reunited him with former Cowboys defensive coordinator Mike Zimmer, who he played under from –.

 Throughout training camp, he competed for a job as a starting cornerback against Leon Hall, Jason Allen, Dre Kirkpatrick, Nate Clements, and Adam Jones.
-All six players were former first round picks from 2001-2012.
+All six players were former first round picks from 2001 to 2012.
 Head coach Marvin Lewis named Newman the third cornerback on the depth chart and first-team nickelback to begin the season, behind Leon Hall and Nate Clements.